The local information of difference equations: Restriction to the formal disk

-We will often ommit $i^l$ and $i^r$ when describing an object of $\Loc$ and just write $M=(M^l,M,M^r)$, or even ommit the reference to $M^l$ and $M^r$ altogether.
-Occasionally we will use the index $lr$ to mean either $l$ or $r$.
+We will often omit $i^l$ and $i^r$ when describing an object of $\Mod^{\Z}(\pz)$ and just write $M=(M^l,M,M^r)$, or even omit the reference to $M^l$ and $M^r$ altogether.
+To avoid repetition, we will use the index $lr$ to mean either $l$ or $r$.

-\begin{obs} The category $\Loc$ is additive, but it is not abelian, as the cokernel of a morphism could be an object $(M^l,M,M^r)$ where $M^l$ and/or $M^r$ have torsion.
+\begin{obs} The category $\Mod^{\Z}(\pz)$ is additive, but it is not abelian, as the cokernel of a morphism could be an object $(M^l,M,M^r)$ where $M^l$ and/or $M^r$ have torsion.
 It is, however, an exact category, since it is a subcategory of the (abelian) category of triples of $\C[[\pi]]$-modules, and it is closed by extensions.

 For a morphism $\phi$ to be decomposed as an admissible epimorphism followed by an admissible monomorphism, it is necessary and sufficient for $\phi^l$ and $\phi^r$ to have constant rank.
 As we will prove later, this is the case for any restriction from a morphism in $\Hol(\ddA)$. \end{obs}